 Intersects

-The intersects mode is the default behavior of spatial queries.
-It matches all datapoints with geometries that intersect with the query geometry.
+The intersects mode is the default for spatial queries.
+It matches all datapoints whose geometries intersect with the query geometry.

 area = Polygon( # area roughly covering the state of Colorado